L’Ardoise Bistro Review, San Francisco

 L'Ardoise Bistro Location and Hours

-L'Ardoise is located at 151 Noe Street in San Francisco's Duboce Triangle and is open for dinner from 5-10 pm Tuesdays to Saturdays.
-We highly recommend a reservation, as it's a small place and very popular.
+L'Ardoise is located at 151 Noe Street in San Francisco's Duboce Triangle and is open for dinner from 5-10 pm Tuesdays to Saturdays (closed on Sundays and Mondays).
+We highly recommend making a reservation a couple weeks in advance, as it's a small place and very popular.

 L'Ardoise Bistro, San Francisco